-About 80% of patients visiting a chiropractor receive some type of spinal manipulation, while chiropractors offer a number of treatments for musculoskeletal conditions.
-Spinal manipulation is a distinctive type of hands on treatment (manual therapy) that’s different from several other kinds of manual therapy such as massage and mobilization.
+About 80% of patients visiting a chiropractor receive spinal manipulation, while chiropractors offer several treatments for musculoskeletal conditions.
+Spinal manipulation is a distinctive type of hands-on treatment (manual therapy) different from several other kinds of manual therapy, such as massage and mobilization.

-A chiropractor is trained in this highly-specialized form of manual therapy and will inform you if your condition is suitable for this type of treatment.
-Spinal manipulation continues to be most successful when coupled with lifestyle adjustments, as well as active treatments, such as stretching and exercise.
+A chiropractor is trained in this highly specialized form of manual therapy and will inform you if your condition is suitable for this type of treatment.
+Spinal manipulation continues to be most successful when coupled with lifestyle adjustments and active treatments, such as stretching and exercise.

 Chiropractic treatment for cervical spine pain management includes (but is not limited to):

 Patients will be advised that the treatment will start after a complete patient history, physical examination, review of past family histories, and review of systems are completed.
-Tests might include X-ray, CT, MRI, EMG/NCV, urine analysis and blood test.
-Referral to a professional, depends on each individual case.
+Tests might include X-ray, CT, MRI, EMG/NCV, urine analysis, and blood test.
+Referral to a professional depends on each case.

-The combination of techniques varies from patient to patient depending on the healthcare professional’s preferred techniques and methods, what technique the patient is comfortable with and the patient’s response to the treatment.
+The combination of techniques varies from patient to patient depending on the healthcare professional’s preferred techniques and methods, the patient’s technique, and the patient’s response to the treatment.

 There are over 100 types of adjustment techniques used by chiropractors throughout the world.
 Typically, chiropractors will concentrate on 8 to 10 distinct techniques in their practice.

-The goal of chiropractic is to revive or enhance joint function, together with reducing pain and resolving swelling.
+The goal of chiropractic is to revive or enhance joint function and reduce pain and resolve to swell.

-New chiropractic adjustment approaches typically evolve as a variation from an existing technique and are often named after the chiropractor who develops them.
+New chiropractic adjustment approaches typically evolve from an existing technique and are often named after the chiropractor who develops them.

-Some conditions (for example, osteoporosis), pathology, the patient’s size, patient comfort, or individual preference, may demand a milder approach generally referred to as spinal mobilization.
-Additionally, mild mobilization techniques that don’t involve twisting, or thrusting of the body are preferred by some patients and clinicians.
+For example, some conditions (for example, osteoporosis), pathology, the patient’s size, patient comfort, or individual preference may demand a milder approach generally referred to as spinal mobilization.
+Additionally, some patients and clinicians prefer mild mobilization techniques that don’t involve twisting or thrusting of the body.

-The goal of spinal mobilization is the same as HVLA spinal manipulation, to reestablish or enhance joint movement.
+The goal of spinal mobilization is HVLA spinal manipulation to reestablish or enhance joint movement.